Natural News: Criticism

 On December 8, 2016, Michael V. LeVine, writing in Business Insider, criticized the site as part of a scientific fake news epidemic: "Snake-oil salesmen have pushed false cures since the dawn of medicine, and now websites like Natural News flood social media with dangerous anti-pharmaceutical, anti-vaccination and anti-GMO pseudoscience that puts millions at risk of contracting preventable illnesses."

-On February 22, 2017, Google delisted about 140,000 pages on Natural News, removing it from search results.
-It was returned soon after.
-The following year, on March 3, 2018, YouTube removed Natural News' video channel for terms of service violations, effectively removing its library of videos from the site.
-The channel was subsequently reinstated and the videos returned.
-In June 2019, Facebook removed Natural News from its website for violating its policies against spam.
-Adams wrote on InfoWars that his site was "permanently banned" from Facebook, and on The Gateway Pundit that the ban was part of a conspiracy against his website.